yaroslavpoltoran/gel_rate_site/README.md

 This is a simple Python application that calculates exchange rates for the Georgian Lari (GEL) against other selected currencies by default.
 You can choose another currency for exchange in `cfg.py` file.
 The application is built with [Streamlit](https://streamlit.io/) and fetches exchange rate data from a public API.
 Please note, that exchange rates are not real-time and are updated once a day.
 So they may differ from the actual exchange rates.

+The application is primarily designed for use on mobile phones, allowing users to quickly determine whether something is expensive or not :)

 ## Try it out
 Applications is available [here](http://206.189.54.224:8888/).
 It runs on DigitalOcean droplet.